r0ah/vitacheat/README.md

 ## Submissions ##

-You can submit your own codes by opening a [submission issue](https://github.com/r0ah/vitacheat/issues/new/code-submission).
-Please use the template!
+You can submit cheat codes by opening a [submission issue](https://github.com/r0ah/vitacheat/issues/new/cheat-code-submission).
+Please use the template, I will close submission that doesn't follow the instructions!

-You can also submit your codes in this [thread](https://gbatemp.net/threads/vitacheat-finalcheat-database.485343).
+You can also submit cheat codes in this [thread](https://gbatemp.net/threads/vitacheat-finalcheat-database.485343).
 I don't visit everyday so mention my GBAtemp username `@Roah`.

-Before you submit your codes you have to test it in this condition:

-1. Close the game's bubble to restart the game
-2. Do a full shutdown of your PSVita by holding the power button

-If cheat doesn't work after doing all the steps then the game have DMA so don't submit it.
-To fix your code, go to the wiki and read the pointer code tutorials.

 ## Reporting ##

-There's no way I can test all the existing codes made by various code authors.
+There's no way I can test all the existing cheat code made by various code authors.
 You can help us by opening an issue.
 Please use the template below!

-Before reporting any issues, make sure you have the same game version as the one indicated in the cheat file.
-Some cheat may require specific game version.

 * <kbd>[Report an Issue](https://github.com/r0ah/vitacheat/issues/new/report-an-issue)</kbd>
 * <kbd>[Report your Findings](https://github.com/r0ah/vitacheat/issues/new/report-your-findings)</kbd>

 ## Request ##

-No requests!
+Nope!

 ## Changelog ##